 It’s often said, that the money is the list!

 Get subscribers, by installing an opt-in form on your website or blog and promote products by regularly sending out newsletters with your latest blog posts, product reviews, and affiliate offers.

 I won’t go further into detail about creating an email list as there would be too much to say and it really belongs to the realm of online marketing, though feel free to ask me more information about how to create an email list and I’d be happy to help you out!

-Did you know that your favorite social media platforms like Twitter, Facebook and Instagram can make your earn cash?
+Did you know that your favorite social media platforms like Twitter, Facebook and Instagram can make you earn cash?

 Instead of wasting time on your favorite social platform, why don’t you use it to make money!

-If you have a website or blog, you can create a FB-or Twitter page related to your website or blog.
+If you have a website or blog, you can create an FB-or Twitter page related to your website or blog.